isorna/dropcommander/docs/en/dfc/core-rules/launch-assets.md

 A ship which activates when it has Launch Assets in contact with its base can use hard manoeuvring to try and  shake off  the Launch Assets and spoil their attack run.
 If the ship uses **Course Change or Max Thrust** special orders roll a D6 for each enemy Launch Asset targeting the ship.
 On a roll of 5+ the Launch Asset

 is shaken off and removed.
-On a roll of 1-4 the Launch Asset doggedly pursues and takes effect at the end of the target's activation as normal.
+On a roll of 1-4 the Launch Asset doggedly pursues and takes effect at the end of the target’s activation as normal.

 ### Outmanoeuvring Torpedoes

 Torpedoes are relentless in their pursuit of a target and not so easy to shake off.
-Only remove a Torpedo marker if a 6 is rolled, on a 5 the Torpedo does not attack this turn but instead remains in contact with the target ship's base ready to attack again after the target's **next** activation.
+Only remove a Torpedo marker if a 6 is rolled, on a 5 the Torpedo does not attack this turn but instead remains in contact with the target ship’s base ready to attack again after the target’s **next** activation.
 On a 1-4 the Torpedo attacks at the end of the activation as normal.

 #### Bombers stats